-Michigan offers programs that enable eligible seniors and certain other residents, such as those who are permanently and totally disabled, to defer property taxes and special assessments.
+Michigan offers programs that enable eligible seniors and certain other residents to defer property taxes.

 Age requirement: To be eligible to defer summer property taxes based on age, you must be at least 62.
-To be eligible to defer special assessments based on age, you must be at least 65.
-For both programs, other eligibility requirements also apply.
+Other eligibility requirements also apply.

-Minnesota’s Senior Citizen Property Tax Deferral Program enables eligible residents to defer a good portion of their taxes.
+Minnesota’s property tax deferral program for seniors enables eligible residents to defer a portion of their taxes.

 Age requirement: For the purpose of this program, Minnesota defines “senior citizen” as someone who is 65 or older.
 A married couple can qualify for the program if one spouse is 65 and the other is at least 62.
-Other eligibility requirements such as income limits also apply.
+Other eligibility requirements, including an income cap, also apply.

 Age requirement: To qualify for Oregon’s program based on age, you must be at least 62.
 Other eligibility requirements also apply.

-Residents of Davidson County — home to Tennessee’s capital of Nashville — may be eligible for the county’s tax deferral program for seniors as well as the disabled.
-Tennessee also offers a property tax relief program and property tax freeze program to eligible residents.
+Residents of Davidson County — home to Tennessee’s capital of Nashville — may be eligible for the county’s tax deferral program for seniors as well as disabled citizens.
+Tennessee also offers a property tax relief program and property tax freeze program to eligible residents, including seniors.

 Age requirement: To be eligible for Davidson County’s program or either state program based on age, you must be at least 65.
 Other requirements also apply to each program.